VadimGush/apple-music-load/README.md

 Converts and uploads your music directly to iTunes (Apple Music).

 Recursivily finds all MP3 and FLAC files in the current directory and uploads them to iTunes.
-Flac files will be converted to MP3 because iTunes doesn't support FLAC.
+Flac files will be converted to MP3 (using ffmpeg) because iTunes doesn't support FLAC.

 Usage:
 ```sh